SenyuanLiu/SenyuanLiu/README.md

 - 👋 Hi, I’m @SenyuanLiu
 - 👀 I’m interested in Quantitative Analysis and Data Science
-- 🌱 I’m currently a senior at UC, Santa Barbara, majoring in Financial Math and Stats
 - 📫 Please reach me @ russliu415 at gmail dot com

 <!---